rurounigit/movie_data_builder/README.md

         *   `prompts`: Paths to the LLM prompt template files.
         *   `num_new_movies_to_fetch_this_session`, `max_tmdb_top_rated_pages_to_check`, `max_characters_from_tmdb`.
         *   `active_enrichers`: Booleans to toggle different enrichment stages (applies to all operation modes for what to generate/regenerate).
+        *   `ddg_num_images_per_search`: New setting for the number of images to attempt downloading per DuckDuckGo search.
         *   Token calculation ratios and limits.

 6.  **Review Prompts (`prompts/` directory):**
     *   The prompts are crucial for the quality of LLM-generated data.
 You may want to customize them for your chosen LLM, model, or desired output style.
+Note that `movie_enrich_chars_relationships_prompt.txt` has been updated to no longer request the `directed` field for relationships.

 ### Running the Pipeline